Japanese Dog Breeds List

 See files for Dogs

-While forever popular in their country of origin, Japanese dog breeds such as the Akita Inu or the Kishu Inu have become more common elsewhere.
+While forever popular in their country of origin, Japanese dog breeds such as the Akita Inu or the Kishu Inu are becoming increasingly common elsewhere.
 It is easy to understand when you see how beautiful some of these breeds can be.
-But it's not until you experience their amazing temperament that you'll really understand this breed's popularity.
-Of course, not all of these breeds will behave the same, but many share characteristics thanks to years of working in and around Japan's unique territories.
+But it's not until you experience their amazing temperament that you'll really understand the popularity of these animals.
+Not all Japanese breeds are the same, but many share characteristics thanks to years of working in and around Japan's unique territories.

 In this AnimalWised article, we're going to show you an extensive Japanese dog breeds list, going into detail on the appearance, behavior and history of these fascinating pooches.
-Of course, we'll also provide pictures to show you just how compelling they can be.
-It will be hard not to want one as a pet after reading it.
+We'll also provide photos to show you just how compelling they can be.

-The Akita Inu is a pure breed of Japanese dog, its history as human companion going back at least 3,000 years, it's wild ancestry extending even further.
-As a companion, this beautiful yet powerful dog has been used for many purposes such as bear hunting, use as a guard dog as well as many outdoor pursuits.
+The Akita Inu is a purebred Japanese dog, their history as human companion going back at least 3,000 years.
+Their wild ancestry extends even further.
+As a companion, this beautiful yet powerful dog has been used for many purposes such as bear hunting and use as a guard dog, as well as many outdoor pursuits.
 Nowadays, it is also used as a family dog and even a therapy dog for those with anxiety or mental health issues.
-However, its fierce lineage has not completely left it and can be used as an intelligent working dog when needed.
+However, their physical capacity has not left them and they can be used as an intelligent working dog when needed.

-Their history is storied, but there are some dark points among it.
-During World War II famine hit parts of Japan and some Akita were eaten for survival.
+Their history is storied, but they have experienced dark periods.
+During World War II, famine hit parts of Japan and some Akita were eaten for survival.
 Also, the government ordered their culling to stop the spread of disease.
-Some were let out back into the wild where they bred with their ancestors, perhaps breeding back in some of their characteristic wilfulness.
-However, they managed to survive and some American military personnel fell in love with the breed.
-This led to the beginning of the American Akita breed which most kennel clubs distinguish between this and the original Japanese inu, the Japanese word for dog.
+Some were let out back into the wild where they bred with their ancestors, perhaps breeding back in some of their characteristic willfulness.
+They managed to survive and some American military personnel fell in love with the breed.
+This led to the beginning of the American Akita breed which most kennel clubs distinguish between this and the original inu, the Japanese word for dog.

 The Shiba Inu is one of the 6 endemic Japanese spitz dogs which have been part of their culture and ecology since antiquity.
-A spitz dog is one which has characteristic thick fur with pointed muzzles and ears.
+A spitz dog type is one which has characteristic thick fur with pointed muzzles and ears.
 It is very similar in appearance to the Akita, differing mainly in terms of size as it is the smallest of these spitz Japanese dogs.
 Males don't usually exceed 40 cm in height.
-Despite this size, the Shiba is a muscled dog with a fox like double coat, making it great for cold climate countries.
+Despite their size, the Shiba is a well-muscled dog with a fox-like double coat, making it great for cold climate countries.

-In a similar ranking to the Shar Pei, it is one of the breeds closest to the grey wolf.
-However, many Sibu Inus are more red fox like in their coloration with red and white a common marking.
-However, you can also get white and cream or sesame colored Shibus.
-Like Akitas, they are very loyal and make great single owner dogs.
+Similar to the Shar Pei, it is one of the breeds closest to the grey wolf.
+However, many Sibu Inus more resemble a red fox in their coloration with red and white a common marking.
+However, they can also be a white Japanese dog or have cream coloration.
+Like Akitas, they are very loyal and make great single-owner dogs.
 However, this doesn't mean they can't also be great family pets.

 They are very intelligent dogs and incredibly athletic.
 They can be bold, but with correct socialization and obedience training they will be well behaved.
-This is one reason they are not great for first time owners.
-They need to be with an owner which can devote the time and effort needed to help this dog reach their potential.
+This is one reason they are not great for first-time owners.
+They need to be with a guardian which can devote the time and effort needed to help this dog reach their potential.
 Some people claim they can be quite feline in demeanor, especially when it comes to personal grooming.

 They also have a distinct high pitched squeal known as the ‘Shiba scream’.
-It can be quite disconcerting, but it is deployed both during times of fear and joy, so it's important to recognize its other behavior.
+It can be quite disconcerting, but it is deployed both during times of fear and joy, so it's important to recognize their behavior.